We've adopted our Community Vision and Council Plan!

-Council has prepared the draft 10-year Financial Plan to support the draft Community Vision and the Council Plan.
+Council has adopted the 10-year Financial Plan to support the Community Vision and Council Plan.
 Council has sought input during the various engagement phases of the Hepburn Together project including the Community Panel, online surveys, community pop up sessions and collaborative workshops.
-This feedback has helped to shape the draft Financial Plan.
+This feedback has helped to shape the ten-year Financial Plan.

 Hepburn Together - Project Overview